aendle/Onion/README.md

 # Onion
-I put my work and experiences with the omega here at least as long as I can't upload files to the Forum
+I put my work and experiences with the omega here.
+At least as long as I can't upload files to the Forum